-When you require assistance, we ask you to accept our terms.
-We obviously do not do anything you would not like us to do, but we write this just to inform you about what we perform when you ask our help.
-We want you to grant the permission, so we can operate easily and we are more free to serve you.
+When you require assistance, you automatically accept our terms and conditions.
+We obviously do not do anything outrageous, but we write this just to inform you about what we perform when you ask our help.

 Data you communicate to us